How to Hire a Concierge: Key Findings

 Post your job openings on both general and niche-specific job boards to attract a diverse pool of candidates.
 Websites like Indeed, Glassdoor and ZipRecruiter can help you reach job seekers from various industries, including those considering a career shift to the hospitality sector.

 To target candidates specifically interested in hospitality roles, consider using OysterLink.
-OysterLink offers FREE job postings and valuable resources, such as customizable job descriptions and interview questions for over 30 positions within the hospitality industry.
+OysterLink offers AFFORDABLE job postings and useful free resources, such as customizable job descriptions and interview questions for over 30 positions within the hospitality industry.

 Focus on more than just general qualifications.
 Your goal is to ensure that the candidate has the right skills and mindset to handle the specific demands of the role.